 Along with the large-scale effort to collect data from community surveys during Phase Two, the community benefit team also conducted community focus groups throughout Tanner Health System's primary service area of Carroll, Haralson and Heard counties.
 These focus groups were facilitated by Debbie Hollenstein, vice president of Marketing and Planning for Tanner Health System.
-(For a list of individuals who participated in the focus groups and dates, see Appendix A.) These focus groups consisted of community leaders, public officials, school officials, philanthropic organizations, businesses and a wide range of social service organizations.
+(For a list of individuals who participated in Tanner Medical Center/Carrollton's focus groups, see Appendix A.) The focus groups for Tanner Medical Center/Carrollton consisted of community leaders, public officials, school officials, philanthropic organizations, businesses and a wide range of social service organizations.
 Additionally, two key informant interviews were held: one with Jack Birge, MD, chairman of the Carroll County Board of Public Health; and another with Cherry Toney, a certified nurse practitioner practicing in two rural primary care clinics in Carroll County and a clinic in Heard County.
 The focus groups and interviews provided more in-depth information regarding the leading health issues and priorities in the area, as well as the opportunity to identify potential partners for future collaborations to address the health issues found in the community.